 - Melt 2 tablespoons of butter and pour it over the custard.
 Then sprinkle the cinnamon sugar over the butter.

-- Place your pie plate in the top ⅓ of your oven and broil for 1-2 minutes.
+- Turn the oven to broil on HIGH for one minute to caramelize the sugar topping.
 Watch it carefully to make sure it does not burn.

 - Remove the pie to a wire rack and let it cool at room temperature for a little bit.
 Then transfer to the refrigerator for several hours.